OfekShilon/flake8_typing_imports/README.md

 ```
 $ pip install -e .
 ```
-3. To use it in a flake8 scan of a file or folder:
+3. Finally, run flake8 in your preferred way, the simplest being:
 ```
-$ flake8 --select=TYP <path>
+$ flake8 <path>
 ```